Metaloziz/native_js/README.md

 others may be constructed during the course of execution of an ECMAScript program.
 In other words the built-ins like Math, Object, String, RegExp are native, as are any objects I make with object literals or function definitions.
 But host objects are the opposite.
 Sorry for the ramble.

+Repeated native JS from a file with tasks